barcek/aliesce/README.md

 ## How?

+By providing a simple tag line above each script containing values to be used in the handling.

+## Source file setup

 Create a file for your scripts.
 Give it any name, and any extension or none.
 Use the current default name - 'src.txt' - to avoid passing an argument later.

-Write your scripts.
+Add the scripts to the file.

-Immediately above each script, add a tag line starting by default `###`.
+Immediately above each script, insert a tag line starting by default `###`.
 Include in the tag line the following elements:

 - the file extension for that language, or the full output filename including extension, or the full output path including directory and extension
 - the command to run the file, if any